coveo/platform-client/CONTRIBUTING.md

 -   Node LTS
 -   NPM

-> Tip: This repo support `corepack`.
+> Tip: This repo supports `corepack`.
 Just enable it `corepack enable` and this repo will warn you if you try to use another package manager.

 ## Guidelines